Azure-Samples/avm-bicep-labs/labs/lab02/README.md

-# Demo: Deploying an Azure Solution Using AVM modules published in the Pubclic Bicep Registry
+# Demo: Deploying an Azure Solution Using AVM modules published in the Public Bicep Registry

 Initially created by [ahmadabdalla](https://github.com/ahmadabdalla) and later adopted to use [Azure Verified Modules (AVM)](https://aka.ms/AVM).